Chef Anumitra Ghosh Dastidar’s Home-Grown Adventure

 “So what do you think – should we cook it?” she asks about the tuber as I take notes and the others rack their brains to decide on this vegetable that they don’t recognise.
 “Is it a yam?”
 I ask, redundantly, and she nods patiently.
 “Yes, but a different kind,” she explains, choosing to buy it and ignoring us while we scramble for our wallets.
 She thanks the seller and holds the large cylindrical madi across her shoulder like a light log of wood.
 “Look there, taro leaves,” she says, as we begin to walk.
 “And look that side, pumpkin flowers.”
 We turn to look at the things she is pointing at, her keen eye noticing native Goan vegetables tucked between stalls and others that peek under the more dominant cauliflowers, which she calls “bland”.
 As we leave the market and walk outside, we scatter again, rummaging for face masks, lamenting the pandemic and poking through trinkets and wondering out loud how much it takes to repair a smartphone screen in Goa.
 Dastidar waits for us at the road corner, eating a samosa, deep in thought.
 “So this is done,” we hear her say.
 “Now tell me, what else would you like to eat today?”

-Dastidar is the chef at Edible Archives, a research project and restaurant that she and her partner, Shalini Krishnan, opened in November last year and run together.
+Dastidar is the chef at Edible Archives, a research project and restaurant that she and her partner, Shalini Krishan, opened in November last year and run together.
 The duo began their journey toward the restaurant with a project they presented at the Kochi-Muziris Biennale in 2018; the project catalogued and profiled 40 varieties of indigenous rice grains from Kerala, which they had been researching for almost three years.
 The restaurant, where the food is not separated from the farms and communities from which it is sourced, combines a keen anthropological eye with ardent technique that “is ingredient-driven, in an age of climate change and rapidly depleting biodiversity”.
 The set-up aims not to detach food from climate, culture and contemporary social change but instead to use a plate of food to spark a conversation, or communicate a context about the same.
 Before they closed, the menu comprised dishes such as caramelised plantains with pistachios and ice-cream and Shaanxi-style brinjal and long-bean stir fry where “Goan vegetables took on a Chinese avatar”.
 The focus is on using ingredients that are not market-driven and disrupting the monochrome of produce that is usually on offer.
 Edible Archives aims to push their clientele to think about native seeds and produce indigenous to Indian soil.
 Apart from this, they also serve different varieties of rice from around the country, which Dastidar cooks in risotto and puddings for dessert.
 “Rice is seen as something that is the side of a meal, but it is not so,” Dastidar says, Her palate understood the diversity in rice varieties before she became a chef.
 “Rice grains have the wisdom of generations,” says Dastidar.
 “But we [Indians] eat mostly hybrid seeds pushed by the state.”

 The restaurant is located in a Portuguese-style house in Anjuna, tucked behind a busy main road and a large bus stop in front of a small body of water, which some teenage boys run and jump into as we arrive with our shopping for the day.
 It is a picturesque affair; a large knobbly gate opens up to a large garden, and the grey villa exposes itself with neat wooden fences and windows that look like those built into Lego homes.
-Dastidar and Krishnan found the house through a friend.
+Dastidar and Krishan found the house through a friend.
 “We loved it,” says Dastidar, leading them to immediately renovate between May and November last year.
 Just as the spot had begun to gain momentum, it had to close its doors in the face of the COVID-19 pandemic.
 “It has been a difficult time,” Dastidar admits.
 “I had to scale down, and since the restaurant had not been running long, there were no profits.
 The investment we had made to open was not met very soon,” she says.
 “We are operating a takeaway model for now,” she said.
 “Maybe we will open later, but for now, there is no way I am putting my staff in danger.”

 Even as Dastidar now lives in Goa, she grew up in Kolkata, in a family of “at least 20, at one time”.
-Before her career as a chef, she studied for a PhD in Cognitive Linguistics in New Delhi, alongside which she got her start in a kitchen with Chef Tamura San.
-“I was hired as a dishwasher, but that is how I learned,” she says of her time in San’s restaurant, called by the chef’s first name.
-After working with San, Dastidar went on to start Bento Bong, a Japanese-style bento box delivery service, and pop-up that served Bengali food and also began her restaurant Big Bong Theory in South Delhi.
-This was when Ritu Dalmia, the head chef at India’s most known Italian restaurant Diva, came to dine at the latter and asked Dastidar to join her team.
+Before her career as a chef, she studied for a PhD in Cognitive Linguistics in New Delhi, alongside which she got her start in a kitchen with Chef Takayaki Tamura.
+“I was hired as a dishwasher, but that is how I learned,” she says of her time in Tamura’s restaurant, called by the chef’s name.
+After working with Tamura, Dastidar went on to start Bento Bong, a Japanese-style bento box delivery service, and pop-up that served Bengali food and also began her restaurant Big Bong Theory in South Delhi.
+This was when Ritu Dalmia, the head chef at India’s best known Italian restaurant Diva, came to dine at the latter and asked Dastidar to join her team.
 As we walk past the signboard for her restaurant, Dastidar keeps the conversation going, talking about cooking all over the world and learning techniques from chefs of different origins.
 She leads us to a small room that she calls “the office”.
 When we enter, she takes off her shoes and puts a mattress and two chairs out between a bookshelf and a table on which sits a glass pot in which she starts to brew tea.
 It is a comfortable setting; we welcome it after the morning at the market.
 Dastidar arranges her books before she sits down to talk.

 “I already had a large vocabulary of ingredients and foods from my upbringing in Bengali food.
 But when I learned to cook different cuisines, it was like parts of my brain lit up,” she says.
 “That is what travel does, I suppose, open your brain up to possibilities you may have known but not yet understood.”
 But, Dastidar reiterates, it is really from her “Bengali roots” that her journey in food grew.
 “From the very beginning of my life, I was exposed to good food,” she says, speaking of the meals she ate at home, which her family, an upper-caste one from East Bengal, would cook.
 “They used a lot of rural ingredients,” she says.
 “But we were a Calcutta family, so I was also exposed to the foods of the city,” she adds.
 She mentions her fondest memories from childhood – biryani cooks in Kolkata that her father would offer patronage to, “basic cheese” that was brought by distant relatives, which she loved as a child.
 When I ask her to name the dishes she grew up eating, she says, with a playfulness that we have become accustomed to, “Let’s play a game.
 You tell me an ingredient, and I will tell you eight things to cook with it.”
 She pours tea for us into small cups without handles that everyone reaches for earnestly, after which she rolls a cigarette slowly and leans on one elbow, waiting for me to begin.